 From attracting new customers to delineating tasks for your team, running a profitable online store means having a solid plan for handling returns.
-It doesn't matter if the return is due to an error or is expected, a clear and well considered returns policy will protect your bottom line.
+It does not matter if the return is due to an error or is expected, a clear and well-considered returns policy will protect your bottom line.

 Crafting your return policy